 Optional Standardized Testing Results

-Standardized tests (SAT I, SAT II Subject Tests, ACT) are not required for transfer admission, but can be helpful.
+Standardized tests (SAT and/or ACT) are not required for transfer admission, but can be helpful.
 If you are currently a first-year student or sophomore in a four-year college or university and you enrolled immediately after secondary school, we recommend that you send the results of standardized testing, if those scores are not already included on your secondary school transcript.

 Note: If you are a U.S. veteran applicant, please consult our U.S. veteran page for specialized information on standardized testing guidelines.